Redallia/starflight_remake/docs/design/entity_specifications.md

 Not directly interacted with as an entity - it is the player's presence on the surface.
 Fuel depletion causes abandonment, triggering on-foot return to ship.

-## Factions
-Not an entity in the spatial sense, but a data structure that affects entity behavior.
-Contains:
-- Name
-- Species (which alien species this faction represents, if any)
-- Player standing (numeric or tiered - hostile, unfriendly, neutral, friendly, allied)
-- Territory (which systems or regions they claim)
-- Relationships (stance toward other factions)

-**Effect**: Faction standing determines alien ship behavior on encounter, access to faction-specific stations and settlements, and available dialogue/trade options.